pandeyaakash/Aakash-s-Portfolio/README.md

 <br>

 <h3> Laureate Award - Q3 2018 </h3>
-For a tremendous success of the Horizon project i.e. bookkeeping system transition from RANsys to GMI system.
-I was involved in Futures connect and Focus UI areas and it is considered as one of the most critical milestones for the business.
+An award for a tremendous success of the Horizon project i.e. bookkeeping system transition from RANsys to GMI system.
+I was responsible for Futures connect application transition and it is considered as one of the most critical milestones for the business.

 </div>
 </div>